chef-boneyard/habitat/README.md

 - 0.33.2

+This cookbook is developed lockstep with the latest release of Habitat to ensure compatibility, going forward from 0.33.0 of the cookbook and 0.33.2 of Habitat itself.
-This cookbook installs a specific version of Habitat by default, as the upstream project is still pre-1.0 and APIs or similar behavior can change.
-When new versions of Habitat are released, the version should be updated:
+When new versions of Habitat are released, the version should be updated in these files:

 - `README.md`: note required version in this file
 - `resources/install.rb`: set the default to the new version